Do you have a disobedient child?

 Understanding the Disrespect

-Disrespectful behaviour in children can occur for a variety of reasons.
-It’s frequently a good idea to understand where the behaviour is coming from before attempting to fix it.
+Disrespectful behavior in children can occur for a variety of reasons.
+It’s frequently a good idea to understand where the behavior is coming from before attempting to fix it.

 Most likely, your child is not attempting to be a brat.
-However, they could be experiencing an emotion that they are unable to express, which manifests itself in either anger or disrespectful behaviour.
+However, they could be experiencing an emotion that they are unable to express, which manifests itself in either anger or disrespectful behavior.

 As parents, we must educate our children on how to treat people with respect and how to express strong emotions without being rude.